ar-g/ar-g.github.io/_posts/2015-12-21-Adb-Basics.md

 ## Copy files

- After installing apk you can find files at:
+ After installing apk you can find files located by [Package Manager](https://dzone.com/articles/depth-android-package-manager) at:

 - App itself in `/data/app`
-- Data directory `/data/data/<package name>` you can find here database, shared preference and other cache data.
+- Data directory `/data/data/<package name>` where you can find databases, shared preference, and other cached data.

-Most of the files might be useful during testing process, you can add data to database or change settings of application editing xml.
+Most of the files might be useful during the testing process; you can add data to database or change settings of application editing XML.

 For copying files from device first you need look up for them via shell then copy
 {% highlight java linenos %}